leejo/CGI.pm/CONTRIBUTING.md

-I'm happy to with pull requests or issue reports that address critical problems.
+I'm happy with pull requests or issue reports that address critical problems.

 Please note that CGI.pm is now considered done.
 See also "mature" and "legacy".
 Feature requests and non-critical issues will be rejected.